Sustainable Development Goals & IUPUI

 The 2021 THE Impact Ranking is the first time that IUPUI participated in the rankings, reporting on four SDGs: 3, 10, 16, and 17.
 The Impact Ranking measures universities' progress in addressing the 17 SDGs.
 The Office of Sustainability submitted the report in October 2020, and on Earth Day 2021, April 22, 2021, the rankings were released.

 Overall, IUPUI ranks #2 in the U.S. in delivering on the SDGs, and #28 in the world.
 As stated on the THE website, "The 2021 Impact Rankings is the third edition and the overall ranking includes 1,115 universities from 94 countries/regions."
 Over 70 universities in the United States participated

 Though we are proud of the progress IUPUI has made, we still have a lot of work to do.
 Here's our basic plan for how to continue engaging IUPUI in the SDGs.

-Create an IUPUI SDG advisory network from across dicipines.
+Create an IUPUI SDG network and advisory board from across dicipines.